+Currently, We are only offering this course in customer-supplied tailwheel airplanes.
 The objective of this course is to acquaint you with the unique and challenging characteristics of various tail wheel aircraft during taxi, takeoff and landing phases of flight, and the ground dynamics of these aircraft.
 You will also learn the specific procedures and skills required to accomplish taxi, takeoffs and landings in a tail wheel aircraft with consistent safety, precision and smoothness.
 Pilots at all experience levels will benefit from this training.
 Benefits include: use of the rudder pedals to a higher degree of precision and coordination, higher skill level in precision crosswind takeoffs and landings, a higher degree of division of attention and faster reaction time to takeoff and landing challenges.
 These enhanced skills will transfer to any type of airplane you fly.
-You will also receive ground instruction on the systems, speeds, normal procedures and emergency procedures of the Super Decathlon.
+You will also receive ground instruction on the systems, speeds, normal procedures and emergency procedures of the specific airplane used.
 You will also receive night training and takeoffs and landings at an actual short field grass runway airport.
 Every pilot who has taken this course has stated that he or she feels safer and more competent as a result of this experience.
-This type of flying is a lot of fun, and in the Super Decathlon, it can become addictive!
+This type of flying is a lot of fun and will further enhnce your skills!
 Upon graduation, you will receive a graduation certificate and a logbook endorsement certifying that you have received the FAA – required ground and flight training and are competent to act as pilot in command of a tail wheel airplane.

 You will graduate from this course and receive the FAA logbook endorsement when you have completed all of the prescribed training in this syllabus and can demonstrate safely and consistently, the following procedures in a tail wheel airplane: